semaphoreci/docs/docs/reference/sem-command-line-tool.md

 Notification 'documents' updated.
 ```

-If there is a syntactical error in the new file, the `sem` reply will tell you
+If there is a syntactical error in the new file, the `sem` reply will give you
 more information about the error but any changes you made to the notification
 will be lost.

-Last, you can delete an existing notification named `documents` as follows:
+Last, you can delete an existing notification, named `documents`, as follows:

 ``` bash
 sem delete notification documents